The Dopamine Problem We Built

 The spectator class may shrink for the first time since the internet created it.
 When building is as easy and rewarding as watching, some fraction of spectators will become players.
 Even a small conversion rate, applied to billions of people, produces an output explosion that no economic model is currently accounting for.

-The pattern across our research, from speculation pressure to belief-driven markets and gameable society dynamics has consistently documented how technology reshapes behavior faster than institutions can adapt.
-AI is the most extreme instance of this pattern.
+Technology reshapes behavior faster than institutions can adapt.
+Every time.
+AI is the most extreme version of this.
 It is not making existing processes faster.
 It is making previously impossible things trivial.
-And the people who internalize this earliest will compound advantages that look, in hindsight, like the early internet, early crypto, and early social media adoption curves combined.
+And the people who internalize this earliest will compound advantages that look, in hindsight, like the early internet and early social media adoption curves combined.

 The doom scroll turned us into dopamine-driven animals.
 The positive loop turns us into dopamine-driven builders.
 Same wiring.
-Same addiction.
+Same wanting system.
 Different output.
 The infrastructure changed.
 The humans did not have to.
+Whether that is enough depends on whether the wanting is serving something real or just finding a new thing to want.